nickbstudy/notes/Testing/General.md

 NSubstitute - good option instead of Moq?
 Tools can generate metrics on what percentage of our code is covered.
+`var` is often called `sut` - short for "System Under Test"

+---

+#### Test Doubles

+There are 4 different types of test doubles:

+- **Fakes** - Provide a working implementation of the dependency.
+Not suitable for production (e.g. EF Core in-memory provider)
+- **Dummies** - Passed around, but never used/accessed.
+Used to satisfy parameters where null isn't an option.
+- **Stubs** - Can provide answers to calls (could be prop gets, or method return values)
+- **Mocks** - Allow you to expect/verify calls to properties or methods.

+Moq allows us to create Dummies, Stubs, and Mocks.

 ---